Celebrate and live in the present moment.

 Chemical Composition: Ca5(F,CI, OH)[PO4]3

-Color: Blue; can also be colorless, pink, yellow, green, violet
+Color: Often blue; can also be colorless, pink, yellow, green, violet

 Crystal System: Hexagonal or monoclinic